Musl libc

 The allocator

-As the stock allocator is the primary reason for nearly all performance issues people generally have with musl (fewer CPU-optimized algorithms and so on typically make a negligible impact, while the allocator impact can be very significant), Chimera has chosen to patch in Scudo.
+As the stock allocator is the primary reason for nearly all performance issues people generally have with musl (fewer CPU-optimized algorithms and so on typically make a negligible impact, while the allocator impact can be very significant), Chimera has chosen to patch in mimalloc.

 There are, however, scenarios, where one may want to use the stock allocator: